theocharides/boston_sim/README.md

 3. `add_income.py` joins tract-level median household income using the Census API.
 4. `add_employment_dist.py` adds straight-line distance to major employment centers in Boston.

-The preprocessing output is the canonical parcel table `parcels_preprocessed.csv`.
+The preprocessing output is stores as `parcels_preprocessed.csv`.

 ## Configuration